AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-console.md

 The Filter panel offers:

+* a selection of predicates;
+  * including content fragment models, localization, tags, status fields, among others
-* a selection of predicates; one, or more, predicates can be selected and combined to create the filter
+  * one, or more, predicates can be selected and combined to create the filter
 * the opportunity to **Save** your configuration
 * the option to retrieve a saved search filter for reuse

+Once selected, the **Filtering by** options are shown (under the Search box).
+They can be deselected from there.
+For example:

 ![Content Fragments console - Filtering](assets/cfc-console-filter.png)